-The 1-km grid is 280 km $\times$ 280 km in size and covers central and northern Oklahoma (Fig. 3).
-Analogous to the 3-km experiments in HX07, radar data assimilation is performed on the 1-km grid.
-The 1-km control experiment, CNTL1km (Table 1), assimilates both radial velocity ( $V_r$ ) and reflectivity (Z) data using the ARPS 3DVAR and cloud analysis scheme (Hu et al. 2006a; 2006b) through intermittent assimilation cycles.
-The assimilation window starts at 2030 and ends at 2140, covering the development stage of the OKC thunderstorm.
-Only data from a single operational WSR-88D radar at the Oklahoma City (KTLX) were assimilated in HX07 and in this study, which represents a more realistic operational setting even though data from an experimental WSR-88D radar in Norman Oklahoma and from a nearby Terminal Doppler Weather Radar (TDWR) were also available for this case.
-The use of single Doppler radar data also poses a more challenging data assimilation problem, for which assimilation cycling becomes more important (HX07, Natenberg et al. 2013).
-In this study, data from KTLX are assimilated every 5 minutes.
+velocity (V_r) and reflectivity (Z) data using the ARPS 3DVAR and cloud analysis scheme (Hu et al. 2006a,b) through intermittent assimilation cycles.
+The assimilation window starts at 2030 UTC and ends at 2140 UTC, covering the development stage of the OKC thunderstorm.
+Only data from a single operational WSR-88D (KTLX) were assimilated in HX07 and in this study, which represents a more realistic operational setting even though data from an experimental WSR-88D radar in Norman and from a nearby Terminal Doppler Weather Radar (TDWR) were also available for this case.
+The use of single-Doppler radar data also poses a more challenging data assimilation problem, for which assimilation cycling becomes more important (HX07, Natenberg et al. 2013).
+In this study, data from KTLX are assimilated every 5 min.

-The KTLX data were first quality controlled and remapped from radar coordinates to the 1-km model grid.
-Time interpolation was performed on the data from individual scan elevations of successive scan volumes to obtain remapped data at 5 min intervals.
+The KTLX data were first quality controlled and remapped from radar coordinates onto the 1-km model grid.
+Time interpolation was performed on the data from individual scan elevations of successive scan volumes to obtain remapped data at 5-min intervals.
 Additional details on the procedures are described in HX07.

-The temperature adjustment scheme used in the cloud analysis is the moist adiabat method (the MA scheme as designated in Hu et al. 2006a).
-Our control experiment CNTL1km is most similar to experiment 5B30E30MA of HX07 (see their Table 1), except for the increased resolution and the additional 10-minutes of assimilation at the end of the assimilation window.
-Experiment 5B30E30MA of HX07 produced the second best forecast for the main storm, after their control experiment 10B30E30LH, which used 10-minute assimilation cycles covering the same window as well as a latent-heating-based temperature adjustment scheme.
-As discussed in section 5 of HX07, theoretically, 5B30E30MA should produce the best results because it uses all volume scans from KTLX and the moist adiabat method is more consistent with the physics of a convective storm than the latent-heating-based scheme.
+The temperature adjustment scheme used in the cloud analysis is the moist-adiabat method [the MA scheme as designated in Hu et al. (2006a)].
+Our control experiment (CNTL1km) is most similar to experiment 5B30E30MA in HX07 (see their Table 1), except for the increased resolution and the additional 10 min of assimilation at the end of the assimilation window.
+Experiment 5B30E30MA in HX07 produced the second-best forecast for the main storm, after their control experiment 10B30E30LH, which used 10-min assimilation cycles covering the same window as well as a latent-heating-based temperature adjustment scheme.
+As discussed in section 5 of HX07, theoretically, 5B30E30MA should produce the best results because it uses all volume scans from KTLX and the moist-adiabat method is more consistent with the physics of a convective storm than the latent-heatingbased scheme.
 For these reasons, our control experiment, CNTL1km, follows more closely the configurations of 5B30E30MA.

-In our earlier experiments with the control configurations, Storm A (Fig. 1) was found to spuriously intensify instead of decaying in the model forecast, causing the OKC storm to dissipate by cutting off its inflow.
-This was also found in HX07, especially when radar data were assimilated every 5 minutes (See their Fig. 11 and related discussion).
-The reason for the over-development of Storm A is difficult to ascertain.
-We speculate that the model storm environment may have been too unstable in the vicinity of Storm A. Without additional observations for verification, it is not possible to prove our speculation.
-As such, to allow us to focus on the OKC storm, radar data associated with Storm A are not included in the data assimilation; as a result Storm A is not established in the model.
-Additionally, only Z data exceeding 40 dBZ (instead of the 10 dBZ in HX07) are used in the current study to avoid introducing weak, spurious cells that tend to grow more quickly on the higher-resolution 1-km grid.
+In our earlier experiments with the control configurations, storm A (Fig. 1) was found to spuriously intensify instead of decaying in the model forecast, causing the OKC storm to dissipate by cutting off its inflow.
+This was also found in HX07, especially when radar data were assimilated every 5 min (see their Fig. 11 and related discussion).
+The reason for the overdevelopment of storm